 A strong school community fosters positive, rewarding relationships for students, parents and staff.
 Whitsunday Anglican School is a community of committed educators and professionals who are genuinely invested in each student’s development and wellbeing.
 We strive to unlock your child’s full potential, giving them the greatest opportunity to be the best they can be.
 Our community is culturally diverse, both from a rural and multicultural perspective.
 Our boarding and day students typically originate from local, rural and remote locations or are visiting us from overseas.

-The Whitsunday Anglican School community was recognised in 2018 when it was named as a finalist in the Regional School of the Year category in the inaugural Australian Education Awards.
+The Whitsunday Anglican School community was recognised in 2019 and 2018 when it was named as a finalist in the Regional School of the Year category in the Australian Education Awards.
 The criteria for this category was based around academic achievements, high standards of teaching and learning, strong community links and commitment to innovation and continuous improvement.

 Another great aspect of the School is that there is always something happening and despite the School’s short history in comparison to other schools, there are a number of traditional events that engrained in our school year and in the hearts of our students which also strengthens our community.
 One such event is the Year 12 Commissioning which is an annual ceremony where our Preparatory students present our Year 12 students with their ties as they officially embark on their final year of schooling at Whitsunday.
 Another is Celebrate Whitsunday which is a celebration of the School’s birthday and a celebration assembly which is preceded by the Run for Cover event which is a Kindergarten to Year 12 House event that involves a relay race with a house icon acting as the relay baton.
 Though our House events are mostly centred around sport, the Interhouse Choir Competition is also a favourite for most with each House and each Junior/Middle and Senior group presenting a choir performance and dance with the champion house being crowned at the end of the performances.